TrackableEntities/EntityFrameworkCore.Scaffolding.Handlebars/README.md

     }
     ```

-5. Open a command prompt at the project level and use the **EF .NET Core CLI** tools to reverse engineer a context and models from an existing database.
+5. Open a command prompt at the project level and use the `dotnet ef` tool to reverse engineer a context and models from an existing database.
     - Get help on _dotnet-ef-dbcontext-scaffold_ at the command line: `dotnet ef dbcontext scaffold -h`
     - Execute the following command to reverse engineer classes from the NorthwindSlim database: